ThomasJButler/ReviewBotProtocol/README.md

 - Production-ready error handling and logging
 - Full-stack TypeScript/Python development

+- No live deployment, due to the sensitive nature of project.

 ## Why This Is Useful

 **Time Savings**: Automated reviews catch security vulnerabilities, performance issues, and code quality problems instantly, rather than waiting for manual review.